speediedan/finetuning-scheduler/docs/source/advanced/lr_scheduler_reinitialization.rst

           ...
         init_pg_lrs: [2.0e-06, 2.0e-06]

-All lr scheduler reinitialization configurations specified in the fine-tuning schedule will have their configurations sanity-checked prior to training initiation.

 .. note::

     It is currently is up to the user to ensure the number of parameter groups listed in ``init_pg_lrs`` matches the